httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ~~~
 {: #fig-upload-resume-incomplete title="Resuming an interrupted upload"}

 4) The request to append the last part of the representation data has a `Upload-Complete` field value set to true to indicate the complete transfer.
-Once the remaining representation data is transferred, the server processes the entire representation and responds with whatever the initial request to `/project/123/files` would have produced if the request had transferred the entire representation, e.g. a `200 (OK)` response.
+Once the remaining representation data is transferred, the server processes the entire representation and responds with whatever the initial request to `/project/123/files` would have produced if its representation had been fully transferred and processed, e.g. a `200 (OK)` response.

 ~~~ aasvg